-Condition: Impingement syndrome of the shoulder (also called shoulder impingement syndrome [SIS]) is a clinical condition that occurs when the tendons of the rotator cuff muscles are squeezed as they pass through the shoulder.
+Condition: Impingement syndrome of the shoulder (also called shoulder impingement syndrome [SIS]) is a condition that occurs when the tendons of the rotator cuff muscles are squeezed as they pass through the shoulder.

-History and Symptoms: Patients describe pain on the front outside of the shoulder, especially with overhead activities such as throwing, painting or reaching a high shelf.
+History and Symptoms: Patients describe pain on the front and outside of the shoulder, especially with overhead activities such as throwing, painting or reaching a high shelf.

 Other Resources for Patients and Families: Patients should be educated on SIS and the treatment options available.
 Patients, families, coaches, and employers should be made aware that recovery can be slow and that rushing back to participation (as in throwing athletes) can result in additional injuries.